Mccail4476/Stock-Analysis/README.md

 We can see from the above images of the refactored code that the excel sheet has actual data & is colorized for easy viewing.

 Based off the data received after running the macro, we can see that of all stocks analyzed, "ENPH" had the most success for both years (2017 & 2018).
 Steve would be wise to recommend to his parents that they should consider investing into "ENPH".
-A follow up stock to consider is "RUN", though this stock does not seem to have as high returns.
+A follow up stock to consider is "RUN", though this stock does not seem to have as high returns in 2017 than its "ENPH" counterpart, though "RUN" did have a high performance in 2018.
 It is best to use historical data to make better predictions of how a stock will perform rather than using abbreviations similiar to Dairy Queen.
+On another note, the broken original

 # Summary